puyo/check/README.md

 # Check

-An imperative unit testing style built on top of rspec.
+An declarative unit testing style built on top of rspec.

 # Code: